/ Perry Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your workplace injury results in a permanent disability, you may be entitled to additional benefits under Georgia law.
-These payments are meant to make up for the ongoing effects of your injury on your ability to work.
+If your workplace injury results in a permanent disability, you may be able to receive ongoing financial support under Georgia law.
+These benefits are intended to compensate for the permanent consequences of your injury on your future employment potential.

 Types of permanent disability benefits: